KaviarasuRajamanickam/Code-Challenge-Cypress/README.md

-# Code Challenge by using Cypress
+# Code Challenge Using Cypress

 Automated test cases to remove unwanted whitespace from a string and to check the given string is palindrome or not using cypress.